Badawi Abdel Fattah: International career

 Abdel Fattah represented his country in the 1962 African Cup of Nations in Ethiopia and Egypt finished as runners up.
 He also played with Egypt at the 1964 Summer Olympics in Tokyo, where Egypt finished in the fourth place.
 He won was a part of the team that won the gold medal at the 1965 Arab Games in Cairo.
 He played for his country from 1960 to 1966, Abdel Fattah has an outstanding record with 27 goals in 27 international caps.
 In 1972, he decided to retire from football.

-Later life
+Later life and death

 After his retirement, Abdel Fattah began his career as a head coach.
 He worked with Egyptian teams most notably his previous clubs, Tersana and El Olympi.
 He also worked as the head coach of the Egyptian national military team.

-Death

 Abdel Fattah died on 6 December 2007 in Alexandria at the age of 67, after suffering from kidney failure for several months, as a result of the failure of a liver transplant.